felipeleivav/textualapp/README.md

 # textualapp
-Ionic-v1-based simple note taking app
+Textual is a simple note taking app based on Ionic v1.